 The UAE has always been a promoter of new trends in interior design and it is interesting to see that more and more people have started believing in the interior designer companies, said Kamal Mangla, managing director, Turnkey Interior Decoration.

 Echoing similar sentiment, Ammar Hayani, managing director of Porcelanosa Dubai, said: “We are catering to the demand for smart homes by incorporating IoT in our wares.
 The trend is shifting towards smart, digital fittings with sleek, compact designs and intuitive features – whether it is voice-recognised light sensors or automated desks.
-There is also shift towards button-free and remote-less furniture for ease of handling.”
+There is also a shift towards button-free and remote-less furniture for ease of handling.”

 Tenants are smart, savvy shoppers with an eye for design, are looking for tech-powered, low-maintenance, modern with some naturalistic, nostalgia elements living solutions.
 Millennials tend to be drawn to natural stones and woods.
-Pops of pastels and bold colours are popping up in small appliances and on pots and pans.
+Pops of pastels and bold colors are popping up in small appliances and on pots and pans.
 Millennials aren’t nearly as obsessed with smart appliances such as speakers and home assistants as the connections are important to them, explains Amine Housni, regional manager, Blueground Middle East.

 Blueground, a real-estate tech company is transforming the mid to long-term housing experience for business professionals and individual renters.

-Housni, said: ” It is crucial to consider design solutions for interior environments, while supporting health, safety and the well-being of our guests in addition to enhancing their quality of life and designing a space where you can show up and start living.
+Housni, said: ” It is crucial to consider design solutions for interior environments while supporting health, safety, and the well-being of our guests in addition to enhancing their quality of life and designing a space where you can show up and start living.
 The good taste and pretty colors factor into the selections, however, it’s much more important, that a home feels right, in addition to looking right.”

 “The UAE still has a very large expat population and this attributes to different requirements and trends in the realty sector.
 Interior design and build have progressively moved away from leading the design process with just mood boards.
-We’ve found that with projects in public and private spaces, design and build companies are being challenged to look at a more pragmatic approach with a primary focus in value for money, environmental impact, innovation, and social aspects when evaluating a brief.
+We’ve found that with projects in the public and private spaces, design and build companies are being challenged to look at a more pragmatic approach with a primary focus on value for money, environmental impact, innovation, and social aspects when evaluating a brief.
 These attributes have morphed into a benchmark that outlines present and future trends,” said Antony.